-A pointer named “Major” was identified this week as the first known example of a modern dog.
+A pointer named “Major” is identified as the first known example of a modern dog.
 A description of the dog was found in a now-obscure 1865 edition of a Victorian journal called The Field.
 It marks the earliest reported dog breed based on physical form and pedigree.

 The paleolithic dog remains resembled a modern Siberian husky, but suggest an animals that was significantly larger.
 Today, the Siberian husky, Samoyed and Alaskan malamute breeds are all closely related.